jbcodeforce/flink-studies/docs/index.md

 ## Statefulness

 When using aggregates or windows operators states need to be kept.
 For fault tolerant Flink uses checkpoints and savepoints.
-Checkpoints represent a snapshot of where the input data stream is with the each operator's state.
+Checkpoints represent a snapshot of where the input data stream is with each operator's state.
 A streaming dataflow can be resumed from a checkpoint while maintaining consistency (exactly-once processing semantics) by restoring the state of the operators and replaying the records from the point of the checkpoint.

 In case of failure of a parallel execution Flink stops the stream flow, then restarts operators from the last checkpoints.
 When doing the reallocation of data partition for processing, states are reallocated too.
 States are saved on distributed file systems.
 When coupled with Kafka as data source, the committed read offset will be part of the checkpoint data.